mikeyEcology/MLWIC2/README.md

 ## <b>Step 3: Download the [MLWIC2_helper_files folder from this link](https://drive.google.com/file/d/1VkIBdA-oIsQ_Y83y0OWL6Afw6S9AQAbh/view?usp=sharing).</b>
 - Unzip the folder and then store this folder in a location where you can find it on your computer (e.g., Desktop).
 Note the location, as you will specify this as `model_dir` when you run the functions `classify`, `make_output`, and `train`. (optional) If you want to check md5sums for this file, the value should be `14432A502FB78943890751608A8DAECC`.
+- If you are on a Windows computer, some unzipping software will add extra folders.
+When you need to specify this folder at later steps (as the `model_dir`), be sure that you are using the directory that actually contains the helper files.
+The correct directory will contain a file called `arch.py` and `run.py`, among others.
+Specifically Windows sometimes puts the files in a location `.../MLWIC2_helper_files/MLWIC2_helper_files` instead of simply `MLWIC2_helper_files`, as you would expect.

 ###### Before running models on your own data, I recommend you try running using the [example  provided](https://github.com/mikeyEcology/MLWIC_examples/tree/master).